gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 both endpoints agree on which method that was chosen the below procedure MUST be executed by both endpoints before entering the ESTABLISHED state.

-First the Key Management role of each endpoint is determined.
-This is done by evaluating the S and C bits in the two endpoints' parameters.
+First, the Key Management role of each endpoint is determined.
+This is done by evaluating the S and C bits of the parameters provided by each endpoints.
 This falls into the following cases:

 1. At least one endpoint indicates a single role (client or server) and the peer supports the other role.
 In this case the endpoint indicating a single role